-- Transparency - To make better decisions, everyone in the team needs better visibility into the process and product current state.
-Scrum reviews provide transparency, such that every team member and stakeholder get a clear view of the project.
+- Transparency - To make better decisions, everyone in the team needs better visibility into the process and the product's current state.
+Scrum reviews provide transparency, such that every team member and stakeholder gets a clear view of the project.

 - Inspection - To prevent variation in the end product or desired process, a team needs to inspect what work is being completed and how at regular intervals.
 Scrum reviews and retrospectives offer inspection.

 - Adaptation - At the end of every iteration, Scrum allows adjustments.
 Adaptation is the continuous improvements, the ability to adapt based on the results of the inspection.
 Scrum teams can adapt the product at the end of each Sprint.

 Subscribe to our youtube channel to get new updates..!

 Scrum is underpinned by three pillars of transparency, inspection, and adaptation.
 Entire work in scrum framework should be visible to all the team members responsible for the outcome (workflow, process, progress, etc.) and the following five principles of Scrum will enable it:

 Commitment: Every team member individually commits to achieve team goals.

 Courage: Everyone in the team how to work on conflicts and challenges together to do the right things.

 Focus: Team members focus entirely on the goals of the team and sprint backlog.